nleiva/aws-testbed/README.md

 localhost                  : ok=23   changed=2    unreachable=0    failed=0    skipped=1    rescued=0    ignored=0
 ```

-You can access the VM as displayed in the logs, for example: `ssh -i Fedora34-private.pem fedora@ec2-3-236-234-XXXS.compute-1.amazonaws.com`.
+You can now access the VM as displayed in the logs, for example: `ssh -i Fedora34-private.pem fedora@ec2-3-236-234-XXXS.compute-1.amazonaws.com`.

 ### Instance type

 You can select any instance type you prefer, based on your vCPU/Memory requirements, and price constrains.
-By default it goes with `t3.medium`.
-Check out [On-Demand Plans for Amazon EC2](https://aws.amazon.com/ec2/pricing/on-demand/).
+By default it selects `t3.medium`.
+Check out [On-Demand Plans for Amazon EC2](https://aws.amazon.com/ec2/pricing/on-demand/) for reference.
 Some examples:

 Instance name | On-Demand hourly rate | vCPU | Memory
 --- | --- | --- | ---